MichalMaruska-TomTom/chicken-git/README.md

 The API is nowhere near final, and open for improvement as it is used and common cases are identified.
-Some functionality is not yet provided, mainly configuration parsing, revwalking and custom backends.
+Some functionality is not yet provided, mainly configuration parsing, custom backends and treebuilders.
 Obviously, patches are more than welcome.

 ## Contact